dat3Cph/material/flow5/week1-getting-started/ReactExercise0.md

 # React 0: Import/export + spread, and destructuring

+This exercise is about structuring your React app into parts and learning more about Javascript.

 ## 1. Create a React project

 1.1 Create a new React app using Vite ([use this guide](../../setup/vite.md))